-Different shades of green– What is ethical investing?
+Different shades of green – understanding ethical investing

-Ethical or socially responsible investing continues to be a hot topic of discussion globally and in New Zealand.
+Ethical or socially responsible investing (SRI) continues to

-Despite the topic of socially responsible investing often resurfacing and attracting a lot of attention, the actual amount of money allocated to socially responsible investment funds remains very low.
-Looking at New Zealand, a country that has reputation for being a pioneer in progressive social policy and a strong drive for sustainability, it is somewhat surprising that approximately 0.3% of all KiwiSaver savings are invested in socially responsible funds*.
-However, this is gaining momentum as global trends show a strong desire and uptake from younger investors.
+“For New Zealand, a country that has a long track record of implementing progressive social policies and a strong drive for sustainability, it is surprising that approximately 0.3% of all KiwiSaver savings are invested in socially responsible funds*.
+However, this is gaining momentum with growing demand and uptake from a variety of investors.”

 The challenge investors face today is deciphering which fund in New Zealand is truly socially responsible.

-In 2016, many KiwiSaver funds amended their investment policies to exclude tobacco and controversial weapons manufacturers, simply by adopting the New Zealand Super Fund’s exclusion list.
-This exclusion list is comprised of companies that many would classify as the worst perpetrators, such as those with severe human rights abuse allegations, or those that produce banned products.
-Therefore, these funds are still allowing investment in other controversial industry segments such as gun manufacturing, casino operators and heavy coal users.
+In 2016, many KiwiSaver funds amended their investment policies to exclude tobacco and controversial weapons manufacturers, similar to the New Zealand Super Fund’s exclusion list.
+This list is primarily comprised of companies that many would classify as the worst of the worst, but it still does not capture other ethical “serial offenders”

-The second stage, during the portfolio construction process, we assesses each company’s performance against ESG factors.
-We take a deeper dive into how the business operates, what effect it has on the environment, how it conducts itself and decide if it meets our criteria.
-The basic idea is that a company with strong ESG performance is one that is focused on sustainability and therefore is more likely to achieve greater long-term returns.
+“This is where we take a deeper dive into how the business operates, how it impacts the environment and society and decide if it meets our criteria.
+The basic idea is that a company that has a strong ESG profile is one that is focused on sustainability and therefore is more likely to achieve greater long-term returns.”

 QuayStreet’s Socially Responsible Investment Screening Process